-Stock futures rise on stimulus optimism, earnings boost
+Stock futures search for direction as traders wait for stimulus

 U.S. stocks rose Tuesday on optimism that Congress would reach an agreement on a spending package to support American households and businesses through the pandemic

-U.S. equity futures are trading higher ahead of the Wednesday session on Wall Street.
+U.S. equity futures gave up overnight gains to trade mixed ahead of the Wednesday session on Wall Street.

 Continue Reading Below